2018.09.17-20

 The 1st OKFF

-From September 17 to 20, 2018, the Korean Cultural Centre (KCC) hosted the 1st Ottawa Korean Film Festival (OKFF), with the support of the Korean Film Council.
-The OKFF opened at the Alma Duncan Salon of the Ottawa Art Gallery with the film ‘i Can Speak (2017, dir.
-Kim Hyeon Seok),’ with Director Kim Hyeon Seok attending the festival to introduce his film to Canadian audiences.
-Under the theme of ‘Unshakable Story’, the OKFF screened a total of 5 films that celebrated the unwavering and powerful human spirit, attended by 900 K-Cinema fans in the national capital region.
+From September 17 to 20, 2018, the Korean Cultural Centre (KCC) hosted the 1st Ottawa Korean Film Festival (OKFF) with support from the Korean Film Council (KOFIC).
+The OKFF opened at the Alma Duncan Salon of the Ottawa Art Gallery with the film <I Can Speak> (2017, KIM, Hyeon Seok), introduced by Director Kim who attended the film festival film.
+Under the theme of ‘Unshakable Story’, the OKFF screened five films that celebrated the unwavering and powerful human spirit, attended by 900 K-Cinema fans in the national capital region.

 2019.10.15-24